remotelabz/remotelabz-docs/docs/users/Teachers/Teachers_group.md

 A member of a group can have two profiles :

- * **simple user** : has limited privileges; it can only view other users and interact with laboratories.
+ * **user** : has limited privileges; it can only view other users and interact with laboratories.
  * **administrator** : manages the group.
 So, it can add members to the group, create a subgroup of this group, change the role of a member, add or delete a member

+You can add each user one by one by searching their name or email address and give their role.
 It is also possible to add multiple users to a group via a .CSV file, however it must be encoded in UTF-8 and respect the following convention.
 ```bash
 numero;surname;name;email